amilochau/core/Features.md

 | Key | Description | Example value | Default value |
 | --- | ----------- | ------------- | ------------- |
 | `DOTNET_KEYVAULT_VAULT`, `ASPNETCORE_KEYVAULT_VAULT`, `AZURE_FUNCTIONS_KEYVAULT_VAULT` | URI of the Azure Key Vault to use | `https://XXXX.vault.azure.net` |

-### Feature Flags

-Feature Flags allow you to centralize the activation of your features, from Azure App Configuration.
-Feature Flags is injected by Milochau.Core framework.
-You can then use Feature Flags as described [here](https://docs.microsoft.com/en-us/azure/azure-app-configuration/use-feature-flags-dotnet-core).

 ## Health checks